silverstripe/developer-docs/en/02_Developer_Guides/14_Files/02_Images.md

 #### Forced resampling

-Since the 'master' images in your asset store may have a large file size, Silverstripe CMS can apply compression to your images to save bandwidth - even if no other manipulation (such as a crop or resize) is taking place.
+Since the original images in your asset store may have a large file size, Silverstripe CMS can apply compression to your images to save bandwidth - even if no other manipulation (such as a crop or resize) is taking place.
 In many cases this can result in a smaller overall file size, which may be appropriate for streaming to web users.